meetdomaine/Kit/documentation/content/docs/index.md

 This tool was made for our team at Half Helix and currently our focus is on maintaining it for our immediate stakeholders.
 If you have an idea or notice a bug please feel free to reach out and submit a Merge Request.

-## Dependencies

-This tool is built upon Webpack 4 and it is certainly time to upgrade to Webpack 5.
-There are a number of vulnerability flags that we'll get removed with this pending update.

 ## Online Store 2.0 Features

 During Unite in 2021, Shopify released a number of features under the name "Online Store 2.0".
 We explore how this tool supports these features in the "Online Store 2.0" section.
 Here are the features that we've added: